NormanVu/risk-analyzer/README.md

 ## Packages
 The project is composed of two web applications named *backend* and *frontend*.
-Those two applications communicate by exchanging SOAP messages over the HTTP(S) protocol.
+Those two applications communicate by exchanging JSON data over the HTTP(S) protocol.
 The backend application is supposed to handle computationally intensive requests, e.g. calculating a frequency distribution, whereas the fronted application is meant to render the UI.
 The reason for such a split was driven by common pricing models offered by cloud/hosting providers which are proportional to the CPU/memory consumption of a given application.